HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 a.
 Bike street route.
 Includes some bike paths and two parks.
 Slow because of cross traffic.

 b.
-Direct streets routes.
+Direct street routes.
 None are particularly attractive.
-Suggest 30th because it leads directly to path on south.
-22nd also an option.
+Suggest 30th Ave because it leads directly to path on south.
+22nd Ave also an option.

 c.
 Pike Trail along lake (see below)

-6. Kenosha county trail (compacted limestone) to Robert McClory Trail in Illinois, which runs to Chicago’s north shore suburbs
+6. South of 89th St, a Kenosha county trail (compacted limestone) to Robert McClory Trail in Illinois, which runs to Chicago’s north shore suburbs

 B. Lake shore route (note that I have not found any of Sheridan Ave. attractive for bikes)